Jane R. Goodall

-Jane R. Goodall (born in 1951) is a researcher at the Writing and Society Research Centre of Western Sydney University, Australia.
+Jane R. Goodall (born 1951) is a researcher at the Writing and Society Research Centre of Western Sydney University, Australia.

 Born in Yorkshire, England, Goodall studied at London and Oxford Universities.
 She is currently Emeritus Professor in the Writing and Society Research Group at University of Western Sydney.

 Her research deals with the dynamics of cultural crisis.
 She is the author of a wide range of books and essays on literary and cultural history.
 She contributes regularly to the Inside Story newsletter.

 Each of Goodall's novels feature the character Detective Briony Williams.